hulloitskai/express-starter/README.md

 yarn dk-up
 ```

-### Regular usage
+### Normal usage

+To instantiate a container, run `yarn dk-up`.
+If no image is built, it will
+also build the initial image.

+> *For more information about Docker images and containers, please see [Docker's  documentation](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/).*

 To stop the container, run `yarn dk-stop`, and to run it again, run
 `yarn dk-start`.
 The container can also be paused with `yarn dk-pause`.

 To remove the container entirely, run `yarn dk-down`.
+To also remove images,
+run `yarn dk-purge`.

+> See the `package.json` for more useful Docker-related scripts!
+Each Docker
+> script is prefixed with `dk-`.

-If you have multiple environments / tags, you can have the `Yarn dk-...` scripts
+If you have multiple environments / tags, you can have the `yarn dk-...` scripts
 target a different image by editing the `.env` file with the correct `BUILD_ENV`
 and `BUILD_TAG`.

 ### Accessing Volumes on Mac OS X

 If you're on a Mac, you won't be able to access the `express-vol` Docker
-volume directly through the filesystem: You have to access it through
+volume directly through the filesystem; you'll have to access it through
 Docker's VM as follows:

 ```bash